 - Homemade Dehydrated Liver Treats

-- Homemade Dehydrated Lamb Treats
+- Homemade Dehydrated Lamb Treats.

-- Homemade Dehydrated Chicken Treats
+- Homemade Dehydrated Chicken Treats.

-- Watermelon and Coconut water, Frozen Bones
+- Watermelon and Coconut water, Frozen Bones.

-Thanks for reading this post.
-I hope you all liked learning how to make these super simple treats that your pet will love.
-If you’re a raw feeder and your pooch always refuses to eat raw kidney, as my girl Lily does, then this should do the trick.
+Thanks for reading this post, I hope you all liked learning how to make these super simple treats that your pet will love.
+If you’re a raw feeder and your pooch always refuses to eat raw kidney, like my girl Lily does, then this should definitely do the trick.

-Thanks for checking in!
-Be sure to follow/subscribe to epoch.pet so you’ll never miss a post & follow us on social media.
-Also, why not get in touch with us on Facebook about your beautiful pets @epoch.pet ❤️
+Thanks for checking in and be sure to follow/subscribe to the epoch.pet to never miss a post and follow us on social media, or get in touch with us on Facebook @epoch.pet